 Other delicious ways to enjoy this refreshing cocktail for the holidays and entertaining:

-- Adding a splash of prosecco or ginger beer on top for a little bubbly
+- Adding a splash of prosecco, ginger beer, or hard cider on top for a little bubbly

 - Try different wines and rums that pair well with the dishes that you’re making

 - Rim the glass with caramel and apple spice seasoning

 1. What is the best fruit to put in Sangria?